DjordjeMandic/UIRBcorelib/README.md

 ---

-_For more information about the custom board definition and the hardware design, a dedicated repository link will be added here soon._
+_For more information about the custom board definition, visit the [UIRBpio GitHub repository](https://github.com/DjordjeMandic/UIRBpio)._